Sugar Free Banana Pudding

 - Prepare the pudding mixture:

-- Whisk the sugar-free sweetener and egg yolks until smooth.
+- Whisk the sweetener and egg yolks until smooth.

-- Temper the egg mixture by slowly pouring in half warmed cream.
-This will allow the eggs to come to a warmed temperature without curdling.
-Then pour in remaining heated cream.
+- Temper the egg mixture by slowly pouring in half of the warmed cream while whisking.
+This brings the eggs up to temperature gradually so they don’t curdle.
+Then pour in the remaining cream.
 If it curdles, don’t worry.
-I go over what to do in the FAQ section below.
+I cover the fix in the FAQ section below.

-- Heat the pudding mixture over low heat until it thickens enough to coat the back of a spoon.
+- Heat over low heat until the mixture thickens enough to coat the back of a spoon.

 - Chill:

-- Transfer the pudding into your desired serving dish or dishes.
+- Transfer the pudding to your serving dish.

-- Cover with plastic wrap and refrigerate for at least 2 hours or until set.
+- Press plastic wrap directly onto the surface and refrigerate for at least 2 hours or until set.

 - Serve:

-- To make a Southern-style banana pudding, layer the pudding in serving glasses with sugar-free vanilla wafers and sugar-free whipped cream.
+- For Southern-style trifles, layer the pudding in glasses with sugar-free vanilla wafers and whipped cream.

-- Garnish with additional wafers or a dollop of whipped cream on top.
+- Top with extra wafers or a dollop of cream.

 Keto Banana Pudding Ingredients